Behodler/limbo/documentation/MonetaryPolicy.md

 Since Flan is minted in an ongoing reward cycle, the danger created is that over time, there will be a one way sale of Flan into the Reference Pair for SCX which would be dumped onto Behodler, reducing liquidity and the Flan price, thereby requiring higher Flan emissions in order to compensate for falling price and eventually culminating in hyperinflation and collapse of Behodler.
 Therefore a strategy is required to absorb Flan emissions.
 Two approaches are put forward:

 1. Perpetual SCX staking is offered on Limbo at a rate high enough such that if the entire supply of Flan were sold for SCX in the Reference Pair, all of that SCX would find higher than market returns through staking in Limbo.
-By pursuing this strategy, we can create a shortage of SCX on Limbo such that whenever SCX burning occurs, it necessitates more SCX minting in order to fill the Limbo gap.
+By pursuing this strategy, we can create a shortage of SCX on Limbo such that whenever SCX burning occurs, it necessitates more SCX minting in order to fill the Limbo Gap.
 This would close the time gap between an SCX burn and price rise such that SCX begins to behave more like a PyroToken.
 2. Perpetual Flan and PyroFlan staking is offered on Limbo in order to absorb Flan emissions before they enter the Reference Pair.

 Furthermore the strategies of 1 and 2 can be deepened and made more sophisticated.
 For 1, we can offer SCX LP token staking so that SCX burns more and so that Uniswap Affinity is enhanced.
 For 2, we can enter the Curve Wars, create Uniswap V3 pools and so on, in order to deepen Flan liquidity and establish true price stability throughout DeFi.